This interesting walking trail links three of England's most significant Battlefields:

 The first section of the walk takes you from Chipping Warden to Upper Wardington.
 On the way you will pass the site of the Battle of Edgecote Moor which was fought during the Wars of the Roses in July 1469.
 The battle pitted the forces of Richard Neville, 16th Earl of Warwick, against those of King Edward IV.

 From Upper Wardington you continue west to Warmington, passing Cropedy where the Battle of Cropredy Bridge was fought on 29th June 1644 between a Parliamentarian army under Sir William Waller and the Royalist army of King Charles.
-This section also includes views of the Oxford Canal and the River Cherwell.
+This section also includes views of the Oxford Canal Walk and the River Cherwell.

 The final section then runs from Warmington to Kineton, passing through the beautiful Edghill Country Park.
 The park is set in the Cotswolds Area of Outstanding Natural Beauty and includes sixteen acres of mixed grass and primary Bluebell woodland.
 After passing through Ratley you soon come to the site of Battle of Edgehill.
 The battle was fought on Sunday, 23rd October 1642 and was the first pitched battle of the First English Civil War.
 Shortly after the walk then comes to at an end at the village of Kineton in Warwickshire.